Your Survival Guide to Online Proctored Exams

 Until you realize there’s one more step: the proctor.

 Proctored exams are a standard part of online learning at the University of Louisiana at Lafayette.
-While they might sound intimidating, they’re actually designed to protect you and keep the testing process fair.
+While they might sound daunting, they’re really designed to protect you and keep the testing process fair.

 How It Works

-Before you begin your test, you’ll connect with a live proctor who verifies your identity, checks your testing space, and stays online with you throughout the exam.
+Before your test, you’ll connect with a live proctor.
+They will confirm your identity, check your testing space, and stay online through the exam.

-“In a traditional classroom, students would be monitored by the instructor, but in an online environment, they’re not able to do that,” says Mike Williams, instructional technologist with UL Lafayette’s Office of Distance Learning.
+“In a standard classroom, students would be monitored by the instructor.
+But in an online dynamic, they can't do that,” says Mike Williams, instructional technologist with the Office of Distance Learning

 “A proctored exam allows students to be monitored using an online webcam and proctor, so test security can be maintained.”